epsilon-phase/raylib-experiments/README.md

-Hi, this is my little collection of relatively simple demos I made for the purposes of learning raylib properly.
+Hi, this is our little collection of relatively simple demos we made for the purposes of learning raylib properly.

 ## List of programs included